 That plan describes academic program planning, including distance education, at the University.
-Ferris intends to pursue growth with our online graduate level programs, including a new Doctorate in Nursing Practice, which was approved by the Higher Learning Commission (HLC) on October 31, 2016 - and began August of 2017.
-As part of Governor Snyder's Marshall Plan, working school, business and industry partners, Ferris is developing a certificate in cloud computing and an Associate of Applied Science in Cloud Computing.
-Building on our work in Information Security and Intelligence, a Bachelor of Science in Project Management is also in development.
+Ferris intends to pursue growth with our online graduate level programs, such as our Doctorate in Nursing Practice, which was approved by the Higher Learning Commission (HLC) on October 31, 2016 - and began August of 2017.
+We are continuing the work started as part of former Governor Snyder's Marshall Plan by developing a certificate in cloud computing and an Associate of Applied Science in Cloud Computing.
+Building on our work in Information Security and Intelligence, Bachelor of Science degrees in Project Management and also Artificial Intelligence are in development.